Setting up Engage

 It's now time to verify either your domain or an email address:

 Verifying your domain is definitely the best option.
-It's a bit technical but the long-term benefit is that you have much higher delivery-rates and you can send from any email address.
+It's a bit technical but the long-term benefit is that you have much higher delivery-rates and you can send from any email address instantly.

 Verifying a domain

-You'll need to add up a couple of 'TXT records' in your domain's DNS records.
+You'll need to add up some records to your domain's DNS settings.
 This is usually something you can do from either your domain provider, your host, or a service like Cloudflare (if you're using it already).
 If you're unsure how to do this, simply contact us on the site's live chat or ask your host to do it for you.

 Postmark have created some guides that can help you with this too, if you're using one of the following services:

-The verification process is normally instant for SPF, and around 10-30 minutes for DKIM.
-While you're waiting for it to verify, you're welcome to verify an email manually and we'll verify the domain in the background (you don't need to do anything else after setting the TXT records).
+The verification process normally takes between 5-30 minutes.
+While you're waiting for it to verify, you're welcome to verify an email manually and we'll verify the domain in the background (you don't need to do anything else after setting the DNS records.

 What is DKIM?